GO Bond Loan Authorization

 GO bonds make up a small but important part of the City’s capital budget.
 They allow the City the flexibility to fund priorities, particularly for projects and items for which there are no other fund sources available.

 The process to determine the categories that become the bond issue questions on the ballot begins with the Planning Commission in the fall of the year prior to a general election.
-For the 2020 loan authorization, which will determine the amount of GO bonds that will be issued for the fiscal years 2022 and 2023 budgets, the process starts in fall 2019.
+For the 2020 loan authorization, which determines the amount of GO bonds that will be issued for the fiscal years 2022 and 2023 budgets, the process started in fall 2019.
 After Planning Commission approval, the questions were approved by the Board of Finance, Board of Estimates, City Delegation to the Maryland General Assembly, and City Council.
 Finally, they will appear on the November 2020 general election ballot to be approved by voters.